 If you've got a significant amount of clutter though, or a large number of cabinet or closet shelves to deal with, you may want to break it down further, focusing on one shelf or cabinet at a time.

 This is especially important to do if you have a limited amount of time to work on this project.
-If so, break it down into 15 minute segments, and make sure to clean up for the last 5 or so minutes of each of those segments, so it never
+If so, break it down into 15 minute segments, and make sure to clean up for the last 5 or so minutes of each of those segments, so

 When decluttering this area of your home, evaluate each of the items that you take out of the cabinet, or off the shelves, and keep, put elsewhere in your home if it doesn't belong there, trash (or recycle), donate, or get it ready for sale.
 Each item should have to "earn" its way back into your bathroom, meaning you only keep the stuff you really do use, regularly, and get rid of the rest.